dAppServer/devops/docs/index.md

 Compiling is easy, it should "just work", they said, it will be fun they said!

-it's now 10 hours later, you're questioning if you have the IQ to classify as a human, the README has broken your mouse finger... and in your confused tiredness you just replaced a system lib with a version that breaks your world.
+it's now 10 hours later, you're questioning if you have the IQ to classify as a human, the README has broken your mouse finger... then in confused tiredness you just replaced a system library with a version that breaks your world.

-Lethean Builder abstracts all that geeky stuff for a few reasons: `performance`, `security` & `Compute Reuse(e.g being kinder to the planet)`.
+Lethean Builder, true to the meaning of "Lethean", to forget; is a forgetful & private builder that abstracts all that geeky stuff for a few reasons: `performance`, `security` & `Compute Reuse(e.g being kinder to the planet)`.

-compiling takes time, uses power, it's wasteful when you don't need to but maintaining base images can quickly become a nightmare.
+compiling takes time, uses power, it's also wasteful when repeated for no real reason, but most solutions to this get complicated, Dockerfiles are the easy way.

 ### Caching